VictorRenkin/continuation_sparselizard/README.md

 ## Usage

-For all computations, it is essential to precisely define the **physical regions** of the system.
-This includes the entire volume, any clamped surfaces, and the specific point (or surface) of excitation.
+The physical regions of the system must be clearly defined, including the full volume, clamped surfaces, excitation and measurement regions, together with the relevant material properties.
+For rotational effects, the distance to the axis of rotation must also be specified.

 ### Nonlinear Frequency Response (NLFR) Computation